ziyunxiao/virtualR/README.md

 # virtual.R
 Utilities to manage project level R library.
-It is used to get something like Python virtual env.
+It is used to achieve something like Python virtual env.
 This project is developed under Linux (Ubuntu), you might need adjust some PATH settings if you are not on Linux.

 ## How does it work
 This utility will create a folder, ./lib/vendor, in project folder.
 This folder will be the project level library.
+And this folder will be added to .gitignore file

 The original default Libraries will be referenced as gloabl libraries.
 The utility only uses the top one, the library under current user.
 And other libraries at root level won't be touched.